-This tutorial will show you how to design a model in Fusion 360 by starting with an SVG, making the tool paths to mill it, and cutting it out of aluminum with the Bantam Tools Desktop PCB Milling Machine.
-The part that we will be designing and milling in this tutorial is the Bantam Tools Keychain.
-Even though you will be building a keychain, the real point of this tutorial is to learn the concepts as an introduction to Fusion 360 so that you can use these skills in your own projects.
+This tutorial shows you how to design a model in Fusion 360 starting with an SVG file.
+Then, in subsequent parts, you'll learn how to make the toolpaths to mill your model and cut it out of aluminum on the Bantam Tools Desktop PCB Milling Machine.
+For our object, we chose to make a Bantam Tools keychain.
+The point here is to offer an introduction to Fusion 360 and this process, so that you can use these skills in your own future projects.

-In part 1, we'll start by getting you set up in Fusion 360.
-Then we'll show you around the Modeling workspace where we will import a sketch, modify it to suit our part, and extrude it into a solid model.
-In Part 2, we'll switch to the CAM workspace and make the tool paths for milling.
+In Part 1, we start by getting you set up in Fusion 360.
+Then we show you around the Modeling workspace, where we'll import a sketch, modify it to suit our part, and extrude it into a solid model.
+In Part 2, we'll switch to the CAM workspace and make the toolpaths for milling.
 Finally, in Part 3, we'll mill the keychain and apply some finishing touches.

 If you haven't already, download, install, and launch Fusion 360.

-Before you start designing, let’s set up Fusion 360 to use the units that you are comfortable designing in, and adjust the view to match the coordinate system used in the Bantam Tools Desktop Milling Machine Software.
+Before you start designing, let’s set up Fusion 360 to use the units that you're comfortable designing in, and adjust the view to match the coordinate system used in the Bantam Tools Desktop Milling Machine Software.

-This tutorial was designed in millimeters, but if you like inches you can change the units by following these steps:
+This tutorial was designed in millimeters, but if you prefer inches, you can change the units by following these steps:

 Next, set up the default model orientation: